pippim/pippim.github.io/index.md

 > line 1
 > line 2
 ```
     5.1.
-If they were not modified they would display on Github Pages Markdown as:
+If they were not modified they would display on GitHub Pages Markdown as:
     > line 1
     > line 2